Book of Hours (Matins, Hours of the Virgin)

 Description

-The illuminations are concentrated on the recto, including a marginal panel containing hairline vines with gold ivy, acanthus leaves, a blue flower, and a strawberry.
+The illuminations are concentrated on the recto (fol.
+52r), including a marginal panel containing hairline vines with gold ivy, acanthus leaves, a blue flower, and a strawberry.
 Strawberries (by virtue of their absence of thorns, rinds, pips, or stones) were often used as symbols of the pure sweetness of the Virgin.
-The letter S on the bottom of the page is also illuminated with lapis, red pigment, and gold.
-Response and versicle symbols are denoted in red.
-On the verso is a smear of red pigment.
+The letter S on the bottom of the page is illuminated with lapis, red pigment, and gold.
+Rubrication is penned in red ink.
+On the verso (fol.
+53v) is a smear of red pigment.

 Content